dotnet/docs-maui/docs/whats-new/dotnet-9.md

 In .NET MAUI 9, a stand-alone XAML <xref:Microsoft.Maui.Controls.ResourceDictionary> (which isn't backed by a code-behind file) defaults to having its XAML compiled.
 To opt out of this behavior, specify `<?xaml-comp compile="false" ?>` after the XML header.

+## Shell

+Performing navigation using the <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> isn't trim safe and shouldn't be used with full trimming or NativeAOT.
+Instead, you should implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface on types that need to accept query parameters.
+For more information, see [Process navigation data using a single method](~/fundamentals/shell/navigation.md#process-navigation-data-using-a-single-method).

 ## Trimming feature switches

 Several areas of .NET MAUI come with trimmer directives, known as feature switches, that make it possible to remove the code for disabled features when `TrimMode=full`, as well as for NativeAOT: